-Christine Janus BA.
-B.Ed, MBA, FICB is a strong patient advocate and is also the visionary that pushed for the creation of the international Aliance of Dermatology Patient Organizations (IADPO) and conceived of and articulated the plan for the Global Research on the Impact of Dermatological Diseases (GRIDD).
-It has long been her view that people living with dermatological conditions around the world deserve much better access to care and treatment, and that by working together with like-minded organizations, this goal is achievable.
+Christine Janus, B.A., B.Ed, MBA, FICB is CEO of the International Alliance of Dermatology Patient Organizations (IADPO) and has held that role since 2015.
+She has a proven track record as a strong patient advocate and was instrumental in founding IADPO and conceiving of the organization’s ground-breaking Global Research on the Impact of Dermatological Diseases (GRIDD) project.
+It has long been Christine’s view that people living with dermatological conditions around the world deserve much better access to care and treatment, and that by working together with like-minded organizations, this goal is achievable.

-In 2013, Christine helped the CSPA launch a subsidiary organization specifically to serve psoriasis patients, called the Canadian Association of Psoriasis Patients (CAPP) and followed up by releasing the Psoriasis Report (http://www.canadianpsoriasis.ca/images/CAPP_Report_Card_FinalV5.pdf) to shine a light on the access issues for the millions of Canadians living with psoriasis.
+Christine served as Executive Director and then CEO of the Canadian Skin Patient Alliance (CSPA), 2007-2015.
+In those roles, Christine built the CSPA into a vibrant and effective voice for skin patients and led the development of five national award-winning initiatives including Skin Deep, A Report Card on Access to Dermatological Care and Treatment in Canada.
+In 2013, Christine helped the CSPA launch a subsidiary organization specifically to serve psoriasis patients, called the Canadian Association of Psoriasis Patients (CAPP) and followed up by releasing the Psoriasis Report to shine a light on the access issues for the millions of Canadians living with psoriasis.

 Christine lives in Ottawa, Canada and is the fiercely proud mother of three fine young men.